dimitrijekaranfilovic/space-invaders/README.md

 ## Additional information
 * All icons are custom designed(by me) because of copyrights, so do not be surprised by their appearance.
-* Exe file included in this project is the version without any icons.
+* Exe file included in this project is the non-animated version.
 * Each prize lasts for 5 seconds.